pendo-io/prism-design-system/README.md

 ![screenshot of GitHub deployment message on a pull request](./docs/deployment.png)

-Merges to `main` are protected:
+> [!WARNING]
+> Merges to the `main` branch **automatically trigger the site's deployment** to Github Pages.
+Therefore, a handful of conditions are enforced on branches before they can merge into `main`:
+>

-- The branch needs an open pull request
+> - The branch needs an open pull request
-- The `build` job needs to pass on that branch
+> - The `build` job needs to pass on that branch
+>

-Once both of those conditions are met, merging can take place in either the Github UI, or on the command line.
+> Once both of those conditions are met, merging can take place in either the Github UI, or on the command line.

-Merges to the `main` branch automatically trigger the site's deployment to Github Pages.
-Within a minute or two, the latest changes should be visible at `https://pendo-io.github.io/prism-design-system`.
+ Within a minute or two after merging into the `main` branch, the latest changes should be visible at `https://pendo-io.github.io/prism-design-system`.

 ## To Do

+The best way to contribute is to **migrate documentation from Figma into the site!** If you see any pages that need updating (or creation), don't hesitate to give it a shot.

-The following items were stretch goals for Carrie and Neill during the 25.1 hackathon that were not completed:
+Additionally, the following items were stretch goals for Carrie and Neill during the 25.1 hackathon that were not completed:

 - [ ] Flesh out the homepage with search bar and links to top-level pages.
 Figma designs for the homepage are [here](https://www.figma.com/design/VvIdJrQwAiip94MOReeghV/%F0%9F%8C%88-2024-Prism-Site?node-id=1105-7744&t=4Ieo0YmZOyIwBtwZ-4).

   This unit of work won't make sense to complete until there is content in the top-level pages (such as "About Prism", "Product design principles", etc).

 - [x] Implement the search bar functionality on the sidebar
 - [ ] Automatic generation of links in the sidebar based on URL routes
 - [ ] Auto-expand the sidebar sections to the currently-active route